Uttar Pradesh: Economy

 Sown saplings of common sunflowers; located in the rich fertile Indo-Gangetic Plain, agriculture is the largest employment generator in the state.

-In terms of net state domestic product (NSDP), Uttar Pradesh is the fourth-largest economy in India, with an estimated gross state domestic product of ₹14.89 lakh crore, contributing 8.4% of India's gross domestic product.
-According to the report generated by India Brand Equity Foundation (IBEF), in 2014–15, Uttar Pradesh has accounted for 19% share in the country's total food grain output.
-About 70% of India's sugar comes from Uttar Pradesh.
-Sugarcane is the most important cash crop as the state is country's largest producer of sugar.
+In terms of net state domestic product (NSDP), Uttar Pradesh is the fourth-largest economy in India, with an estimated gross state domestic product of ₹14.89 lakh crore, contributing 8.4 per cent of India's gross domestic product.
+According to the report generated by India Brand Equity Foundation (IBEF), in 2014–15, Uttar Pradesh has accounted for 19 per cent share in the country's total food grain output.
+About 70 per cent of India's sugar comes from Uttar Pradesh.
+Sugarcane is the most important cash crop as the state is the country's largest producer of sugar.
 As per the report generated by Indian Sugar Mills Association (ISMA), total sugarcane production in India was estimated to be 28.3 million tonnes in the fiscal ending September 2015 which includes 10.47 million tonnes from Maharashtra and 7.35 million tonnes from Uttar Pradesh.

 The state has significant reserves of cement-grade limestone and crystalline marble, in districts of Mirzapur and Sonbhadra, supporting a growing cement and refractory industry.
 With 359 manufacturing clusters, cement is the top sector of SMEs in Uttar Pradesh.
 The Uttar Pradesh Financial Corporation (UPFC) was established in 1954 under the SFCs Act of 1951 mainly to develop small- and medium-scale industries in the state.
 The UPFC also provides working capital to existing units with a soundtrack record and to new units under a single window scheme.
 In July 2012, due to financial constraints and directions from the state government, lending activities were suspended except for State Government Schemes.
 The state has reported total private investment worth over Rs.
 25,081 crores during the years of 2012 and 2016.

-According to a 2015 report by the World Bank on the Ease of Doing Business in India, Uttar Pradesh was ranked among the top 10 states and was the first among the northern states.
+According to the 2024 Ease of Doing Business ranking by the Commerce and Industry ministry, Uttar Pradesh ranked among the top 10 states in India and secured the highest position among all northern states.
 The state is home to over 11,500 leather production units, primarily concentrated in Agra and Kanpur, making it one of India's leading leather manufacturing regions.
 Uttar Pradesh also contributes around 15 per cent of India's total fabric production and employs nearly 30 per cent of the country's artisan workforce.